rickosborne/cascades/md/12-2-2-beverage-service.md

 I filled a plastic cup, replacing the now-half-full can on the cart beside the rest.

 She accepted the cup and took a sip.
-Her eyes fluttered closed and she inhaled through her nose.
+Her eyes fluttered closed as she inhaled through her nose.
 The beer wasn't anything to write home about, so she must not have had one in a long time.
 I saw myself drop out of her awareness as she leaned back against her seat.
 My focus shifted to Dearborn.